-Every bag or box of coffee in this world (prove us wrong, we dare you) that has the label “single origin” written on it, includes at least a rough bit of information about where the coffee comes from.
-Kenya, Guatemala, Indonesia or whatever part of the world depicted on a bag – is this something we really want to know?
+Every bag or box of coffee in this world (prove us wrong, we dare you) that has the label “single-origin” written on it, includes at least a rough bit of information about where the coffee comes from.
+Kenya, Guatemala, Indonesia, or whatever part of the world depicted on a bag – is this something we want to know?

 We do actually.
-With specialty coffees focusing on discovering the flavors and character of single origin coffees, a rough sense of where the coffee we’re about to drink comes from will give us the basic information about what to expect from a coffee.
-Of curse there’s the roasting and brewing factor that influences the coffee flavor, but we can definitely deduct basic flavor profiles from the region.
+With specialty coffees focusing on discovering the flavors and character of single-origin coffees, a rough sense of where the coffee we’re about to drink comes from will give us the basic information about what to expect from a coffee.
+Of curse, there’s the roasting and brewing factor that influences the coffee flavor, but we can deduct basic flavor profiles from the region.

 This is where it all began … Coffee was discovered in Ethiopia’s Kaffa region in the south-west of the country (as the legend goes, it was a flock of goats that went bonkers after chewing on coffee cherries which raised interest from their shepherd … and the rest is history).
 But legends aside, Africa is a wonderful place to grow coffee with an incredible climate.
 African countries produce some of the world’s best coffees and especially East African countries are producing very highly rated coffees.

-Just a note: some African countries are heavily focused on producing Robusta coffee, like Cote d’Ivore, but for the sake of specialty, we won’t mention those right now.
+Just a note: some African countries are heavily focused on producing Robusta coffee, like Cote d'Ivoire, but for the sake of specialty, we won’t mention those right now.

-Tha flavor of African coffees can be (in a general sense) characterized by one word: complex.
-We deeply cherish a wonderful Ethiopian single origin espresso for our office (at least some of us do) as it adds a wonderful mix of acidity and sweetness to the cup.
-And for filter coffee, a single origin African can create a fruity-floral party in your mouth.
+The flavor of African coffees can be (in a general sense) characterized by one word: complex.
+We deeply cherish a wonderful Ethiopian single-origin espresso for our office (at least some of us do) as it adds a wonderful mix of acidity and sweetness to the cup.
+And for filter coffee, a single-origin African can create a fruity-floral party in your mouth.

-As for the single origin(ality) of Afrincan coffees, there’s a catch.
+As for the single-origin(ality) of African coffees, there’s a catch.
 Most African farms are small, mostly up to 2 hectares of land, so each farm can produce about two 60 kg sacks of coffee.
 Not quite enough for proper exports.
-The coffee economy in Africa mostly relies on cooperatives of farms that deliver their coffees to the coffee mill, where it is processed in a consistent and uniform way thus producing coffees that can consistently showcase an explosion of deep flavors.
+The coffee economy in Africa mostly relies on cooperatives of farms that deliver their coffees to the coffee mill, where it is processed consistently and uniformly thus producing coffees that can consistently showcase an explosion of deep flavors.

 The flavor of African coffees

-There is some turbulence in coffee production in Central America though, mostly due to social and political conflicts with many civil wars in these countries that devastated the coffee exconomy, but we’re not here to write about politics, right?
-What we need to mention is that these countries have suffered from commercialization of coffee production with focus on non-specialty grade coffee blends.
-But still, there are farmers that are focused solely on producing excellent quality, specialty grade coffee.
+There is some turbulence in coffee production in Central America though, mostly due to social and political conflicts with many civil wars in these countries that devastated the coffee economy, but we’re not here to write about politics, right?
+What we need to mention is that these countries have suffered from the commercialization of coffee production with a focus on non-specialty grade coffee blends.
+But still, some farmers are focused solely on producing excellent quality, specialty grade coffee.
 Unlike African farms, farms in Central America tend to be large and can handle the entire process in-house, from harvesting, to processing and working with green coffee buyers.
 The smaller sized farms get their coffees processed in external mills with the most common processing method being the wet method.